Heat Pump vs. Air Conditioner: What’s Best for Your Home?

 What’s the Difference Between a Heat Pump and Air Conditioner?

 Air conditioners and heat pumps use more or less the same technique when operating in the cooling mode.
+Air source heat pumps can provide all-season comfort and doesn’t impact indoor air quality.
 Using fans to circulate air, both systems use compressed refrigerant to extract heat from the air and then transfer it outside of the home.
 Although heat pumps cost more upfront than an air conditioner, their efficiency will reduce your energy consumption in the long run.

 The big difference between the two is that a heat pump can also generate heat in the winter.
 In a place like Canada, where the temperature difference between the source and the sink can be huge during the winter, the heat pump has to work harder and becomes less efficient.
 That is why, in cold climate regions, heat pumps are often installed as part of a hybrid heating system, working together with a furnace.
 Of course, if you choose an air conditioner over a heat pump, you’ll have to also install a furnace or other heat source to address your heating needs.